Maia-Cochran/chefYeezy/README.md

 3. Once you have cloned the repo, change into the directory and install the project dependencies.
 Run npm install or npm i to install project dependencies.

-4. Run npm start in the terminal to see the page.
+4. Run npm start in the terminal to see the page.# chefYeezy